With the beginning of a new year upon us, at the top of many of my single friends' lists is finding THE ONE.

 For generations, the words of L. M. Montgomery have been adored by women around the world, following the adventures of an orphan named Anne (with an "e"), set in the late 19th century in the town of Avonlea on Prince Edward Island.

-Her schoolmate, Gilbert Blythe, the handsome, intelligent, and mischievous male lead who always has a witty comment or teasing glance, starts out being the boy we and Anne roll our eyes about and slowly becomes the man we want to settle down with.
-This happens as Gilbert, through his flirtatious charm, shows genuine and authentic care for Anne, her feelings, and the things she loves—becoming a man that many women today are still a little bit in love with.
+Her schoolmate, Gilbert Blythe - the handsome, intelligent, and mischievous male lead who always has a witty comment or teasing glance - starts out being the boy we and Anne roll our eyes about and slowly becomes the man we want to settle down with.
+This happens as Gilbert, through his flirtatious charm, shows genuine and authentic care for Anne, her feelings, and the things she loves—becoming a man whom many women today are still a little bit in love with.

 Harper Lee's 1960 classic is a staple of today's assigned reading in schools across America.
 At the center of this story's wrestle with the rampant racism of Alabama in the mid-1930s is Atticus Finch—a man who doesn't follow the crowd, no matter how many social circles he gets kicked out of.
 Despite being dealt a great deal of hate from his fellow townspeople for challenging their racism, Atticus never stoops so low as to sling hatred back.